-A California Ghost Story
+A Hanukkah Ghost Story

 We knew right from the start that Johnny was going to be a soldier.
 Even as a child, all his concentration was on the military.
 So we weren’t surprised when he joined the Marines right out of high school.